dev-mindware/mindgest-frontend/RECEIPT_API_GUIDE.md

 ## Overview

 The Receipt API handles immediate payment sales transactions.
-A receipt represents a completed sale where the customer pays at the point of sale.
+A receipt represents a completed sale where the client pays at the point of sale.
 Receipts are always marked as paid (isPaid=true) and include change calculation functionality.

 ## Key Features